godotengine/godot-docs/classes/class_editorvcsinterface.rst

 - void **unstage_file** **(** :ref:`String<class_String>` file_path **)**

-Unstage the file which was staged previously to be committed, so that it is no longer committed when :ref:`commit<class_EditorVCSInterface_method_commit>` is called.
+Unstages the file which was staged previously to be committed, so that it is no longer committed when :ref:`commit<class_EditorVCSInterface_method_commit>` is called.
 Argument should contain the absolute path.